OutSystemsExperts/com.outsystems.experts.plugins.jack35/README.md

 # Jack35Plugin
-Sample Cordova plugin to demonstrate Integration with Outsystems platform
+Sample Cordova plugin to demonstrate Integration with Outsystems platform.

+This plugin can be used to control the device volume(for any [stream](#Android-Audio-Streams)).

 ## Dependencies
 To start creating native Plugins for Cordova to integrate with the Outsystems platforms, a few things are needed in advance: